cabuelow/hmsc-help/README.md

 |spp4 | 0.09531018|
 |spp5 | 0.69314718|

 Both models provide coefficient estimates slightly biased from the simulated 'known truths'.
-Also, the mean value of the alpha parameter estimated by the spatial Model 2 is 0.18, but was simulated to be 0.35.
+And the mean value of the alpha parameter estimated by the spatial Model 2 is 0.18, but was simulated to be 0.35.

 Model 1 summary of estimated b1 coefficients: